rasimcoe/eiger/Pipeline/Imaging/code/readme.md

 step3__imaging_pipe3_wisp_skyfix.py \
 This step creates median sky flats to remove wisp features for the short wavelength channels.
 It makes a source mask on the fly for each image, this is quite slow.
-It writes these files to the mycals directory in each filter directory, these are maksed median stacks.
+It writes these files to the mycals directory in each filter directory, these are masked median stacks.
 It then applies these to the individual image crf.fits files, along with sky subtraction, snowball masking.
 It then makes new stacks.

 step4__imaging_cal2_sourcemask_wisp.py \